MuhammedAcada/SALES-RETAIL-DASHBOARD/README.md

 ![PowerQuery](DateDim.PNG)

-## Loading Data to Power Query and Data Modelling
+## Loading Data to Power BI and Data Modelling
 After performing the necessary data transformations, I loaded the data into Power BI for further analysis.
 I also created relationships between the tables to enable data modeling.

 ![Model](Model.PNG)